Frank Gari: News music compositions

-"Hello..." image campaign.
+"Hello..." image campaign

-Gari created and produced the "Hello" image campaign as part of the "Hello News" news theme package, which has been described as "one of the most popular local television campaigns ever made".
+Gari created and produced the "Hello" image campaign as part of the "Hello News" news theme package, which has been described in Bloomberg as "one of the most popular local television campaigns ever made".

 Betraying the exclusivity implicit in the opening lyric of "There's a feeling in the air that you can't get anywhere but (location)...", the campaign was recorded with localized lyrics and imagery in approximately 120 media markets across the United States, Canada, Latin America, and Australia.
 It debuted in 1977 as "Hello Milwaukee" for WISN-TV.

 In 2014, Gari was interviewed about the campaign on This American Life, Episode 520 ("No Place Like Home") after host Ira Glass interviewed a fan of "Hello Calgary".
 Glass surprised the fan with other markets' variants - dashing his belief that the song had been exclusive to his hometown.

-While the lead female vocalist for many renditions was Florence Warner, markets also used local performers including KUTV-TV in Utah, which aired a version recorded by The Osmonds.
+While the lead female vocalist for many renditions was Florence Warner, markets also used local performers including KUTV in Salt Lake City, which aired a version recorded by The Osmonds.

+KWQC-TV in Davenport, Iowa is the only station still using the theme, having first adopted it in 1990, and used it until it was dropped for a brief period in 2007, before resuming its usage until 2012.
+It was later revived in 2023.

+"Turn To News" image campaign

+Originally used for Cleveland-based NBC affiliate WKYC when it was first used in 1984, "Turn To News" was quickly picked up by Detroit-based ABC affiliate WXYZ-TV in 1985, briefly nicknamed "Stand Up and Tell Them...", and became an instant hit with medium- and some large-sized markets.
+It even went its way to Australia through 0-10 Network affiliates TVQ (then known on-air as "TV0") in Brisbane and SAS (now affiliated with Seven Network) in Adelaide.